is being an insurance agent worth it? The short answer is yes, however having the right agent can make all of the difference.

 You see, most people do not want to get life insurance.
 I think if we are all being honest with ourselves most of us would rather not have any insurance at all so long as we could guarantee nothing bad or unexpected would happen to us.

 Many agents incorrectly identify this hesitancy as a product of it being too expensive; so, they make their products cheaper.
 They'll shorten the term, or maybe reduce the death benefit, or, in some instances, both.
 However, because they've identified "price" as the main obstacle to them closing a deal they have inadvertently done a tremendous disservice to their clients (of whom you might be one).
 The real objection has very little to do with the statement,

 "I can't afford it."

 If we want something badly enough in life, we find a way to afford it.
 Plain and simple.
-This means what they are really asking are,
+What they are really asking is,

 Identifying this makes a world of difference because it takes them from selling the cheapest version of their product to actually solving your problem!
 That is, if something happened to you tomorrow, how would your family live and survive?
 This is really where life insurance adds value, but any good agent knows (or should know that they can't solve this problem on their own, I'll explain more why later).

 Now this isn't a glaring endorsement of all life insurance programs, but at its core life insurance:

 Can support your kid's education;

 Can create generational wealth, and the list can go on and on . . .